arielhr1987/leira-letter-avatar/README.txt

 = Will I be able to select my own letters? =

-No. The plugin automatically generate the image with the initial letters of you First name and Last name.
+No. The plugin automatically generates the image with the initial letters of you First name and Last name.

-= Is it compatible with BuddyPress? =
+= Can I use gravatar if the user has one? =

 Yes.
-All users in BuddyPress without their own avatar will have by default a letter avatar.
+There is an option in plugins settings that allows you to show user gravatar if available instead of letter avatar.

 == Screenshots ==
 1. You will find a new menu item "Letter Avatar" under "Settings" menu.